chessmasterhong/impact-atmosphere/README.md

   *Must be a positive number (integer or floating point number) between 0 and 1 (both inclusive).*

-  *The greater the number, the darker the nights will be.
+  *Greater numbers, results in darker nights.
 Exactly zero (0) yields no change compared to day brightness, whereas exactly one (1) yields pitch black.*

       this.atmosphere.brightness_night = 0.65;

+* To configure current weather condition:

+  *Must be a positive integer*

+  *0 = clear, 1 = rain, 2 = snow, 3 = fog*

+      this.atmosphere.condition = 0;    // Clear weather condition

+* To configure maximum particle count for weather conditions:

+  *Must be a positive integer.*

+  *Currently, "particles" refer to raindrops or snow particles.*

+      this.atmosphere.particles.max = 100;    // Maximum of 100 particles will be generated before stopping

 ## Bugs and Known Issues